tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 The wrapper overrides methods like ``equal()`` and ``notEqual()``:

     * The creation of the actual predicate is delegated to the 'real' criteria builder
-    * All expressions that are passed to the criteria builder are then processed by the interceptors and the resulting :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` instances will be converted to :java:extdoc:`Predicate<javax.persistence.criteria.Predicate>` instances using a derived :java:ref:`PredicateFactory<ch.tocco.nice2.persist.hibernate.PredicateFactory>`.
-The predicate factory needs to be derived to use the current join as the query root (as the conditions are based on this entity, not query root) and to use the real criteria builder to avoid endless recursion.
+    * All expressions that are passed to the criteria builder (see below) are then processed by the interceptors and the resulting :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` instances will be converted to :java:extdoc:`Predicate<javax.persistence.criteria.Predicate>` instances using a derived :java:ref:`PredicateFactory<ch.tocco.nice2.persist.hibernate.PredicateFactory>`.
+The predicate factory needs to be derived to use the current join as the query root (as the conditions are based on this entity, not the query root) and to use the real criteria builder to avoid endless recursion.
     * The actual predicate is then combined with the interceptor predicates and an AND predicate is returned from the call (only if there are any interceptor predicates, otherwise just the actual predicate is returned directly).